ansys/ansys-tools-local-product-launcher/doc/source/contribute.rst

 Overall guidance on contributing to a PyAnsys library appears in `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to PyHPS.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to the Local Product Launcher.

 The following contribution information is specific to the Local Product Launcher.